-The Comprehensive Plan land use policies are not intended to alter the amount of development in Amherst, but rather to redistribute densities to appropriate locations while maintaining lower density development in the surrounding areas.
+The Comprehensive Plan land use policies should guide the distribution of development, but are not intended to alter the amount of development in Amherst.
+The Plan is a tool to redistribute densities to appropriate locations while maintaining lower density development in the surrounding areas.
 This will result in more sustainable land use patterns that help to implement objectives such as promoting pedestrian-friendly development; preserving open space; and establishing centers of community activity.

-3-1 Expand provisions and incentives for mixed-use development in designated activity centers.
+3-1 Expand provisions and incentives for mixed-use development of commercial centers.

-A mixed-use development consists of several types of activity, each of which could function independently, but which would benefit from proximity to each other.
+Mixed-use development consists of several types of activity, each of which could function independently, but which benefits from proximity to each other.
 For example, residential units could be located on upper stories above ground level stores or in a residential development within easy walking distance of a neighborhood commercial center, thus providing ready access to shopping and other services.
-Adding office space would create the opportunity to live, work, and shop in the same vicinity, while a public facility or facilities (e.g., a park or school) would increase the range of activities.
-The result is an activity center that provides a focus for surrounding neighborhoods while promoting land use objectives such as compact, pedestrian-friendly development.
-By definition, such activity centers are higher in density and incorporate a wider range of uses than the lower density, predominantly residential areas surrounding them.
+Adding office space creates the opportunity to live, work, and shop in the same vicinity, while a public facility or facilities (e.g., a park or school) increases the range of activities there.
+The resulting centers provide a focus for surrounding neighborhoods while promoting land use objectives such as efficient, compact, and pedestrian and bicycle friendly development.
+By definition, such centers are higher in density and incorporate a wider range of uses than the lower density, predominantly residential areas surrounding them.
+Development of these centers should incorporate design considerations such as scale, height, frontage, and transitions between land uses.